Kyler Fackrell

-Kyler Bruce Fackrell (born November 25, 1991) is an American former professional football linebacker.
-He played high school football at Mesa High School in Mesa, Arizona, before attending Utah State and playing for their football team on a scholarship.
+Kyler Bruce Fackrell (born November 25, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played high school football at Mesa High School in Mesa, Arizona, before playing college football for the Utah State Aggies.
 At Utah State, he was a four-year starter at linebacker where he was named to multiple All-Conference teams.
 He was selected by the Green Bay Packers in the third round of the 2016 NFL draft.

 Early life

 Fackrell attended Mesa High School in Mesa, Arizona.
 He played linebacker, quarterback, and wide receiver for the Jackrabbits football team.
 In his senior year, he played three games at quarterback, 11 as a receiver, and played in all 14 games at linebacker.
 His team finished second in the state playoffs.
 He had 68 tackles (25 solo), eight passes defensed, two interceptions and forced a fumble on the defensive side of the ball.
 On offense, he had 36 receptions totaling 662 yards and five touchdowns; he also had 22 rushes for 159 yards and three touchdowns.
 As a quarterback, he completed 22 of 38 passes for 334 yards, four touchdowns, and one interception.
 In addition to football, he also lettered in basketball and volleyball.

-Fackrell was not highly recruited coming out of high school and was only offered one division-one scholarship from Utah State.
+Fackrell was not highly recruited coming out of high school and was only offered one division-one scholarship from Utah State University.
 Utah State decided to offer him a scholarship because one of his high school coaches knew an assistant coach there, which caused the university to take a look at him.
 Additionally, his father played for Utah State as a defensive end and his mother was a cheerleader.